$\mathcal{N}=2$ supersymmetric S-folds: AdS vacua of maximal supergravity

 This AdS$_{4}$ solution has a vacuum energy given by

 as for the previous solution, and a spectrum of normalised scalar masses of the form

 where $\,L^2=-3/V_{0}\,$ is the AdS$_{4}$ radius.
 The computation of the vector masses yields

 thus reflecting the $\,\textrm{SO}(4)\,$ residual symmetry at the AdS$_{4}$ solution.
-Therefore, out of the $\,48\,$ massles scalars in \eqref{spectrum_SO4_scalars}, only $\,26\,$ of them correspond to physical flat directions in the scalar potential.
+Therefore, out of the $\,48\,$ massless scalars in \eqref{spectrum_SO4_scalars}, only $\,26\,$ of them correspond to physical directions in the scalar potential.
 This $\,\mathcal{N}=4\,$ solution was first reported in \cite{Gallerati:2014xra}, and then uplifted to a ten-dimensional family of type IIB S-fold backgrounds in \cite{Inverso:2016eet}.